 Transfer of a Slave Image to the Configuration Screen.

-In the case when a slave that is not specified in the configuration is detected on the bus, an "Unknown" slave appears in the "AS-interface V2 Configuration zone" of the AS-Interface window for the detected address.
+In the case when a slave that is not specified in the configuration is detected on the bus, an "Unknown" slave appears in the "AS-interface V2 Configuration zone" of the debug screen for the detected address.